superbored2/CowboyConnect/README.md

 - View personalized class schedules
 - Navigate building interiors with interactive floor maps
-- See their live location inside campus buildings
+- See live location inside campus buildings and guide user where to go
 - View grades and course info

 ---